 - Connect a 146A protector to the 147A protector, providing protection for an additional four trunks. - Connect up to three (maximum) 146A protectors to a 147A protector, allowing a maximum of 16 trunks on one 147A protector. - For more than 16 trunks, add another 147A protector and continue adding 146A protectors as needed.
-See Table 2-3 for various configurations and Figure 2-4 for a typical 147A protector installation.
+See Table 2-3 for various configurations and Figure 2-4 on page 2-16 for a typical 147A protector installation.